 Once your power has been turned off, it’s important to start acting against the flood right away—unless the flooding is due to rainfall, in which case you will need to wait until the rain has stopped.

-However, there are a few steps you can take while our team is on their way.
+However, there are a few steps you can take while our team is on its way.

 Wear Boots and Gloves for Protection